 Although it is not typically required by employers, a receptionist certificate can lead to better opportunities for dental receptionists.
 Dental receptionists should have strong communication and customer service.
 Most employers require dental receptionists to have knowledge of basic dental terminology and experience with scheduling or billing computer programs.
 They should be highly organized and able to multi-task in a professional environment.
 Employers prefer to hire dental receptionists with knowledge of health care systems and medical or dental insurance procedures.

 Although some schools offer programs that combine medical and dental courses, most programs focus on training students to become medical receptionists.
 Because the two occupations are similar, dental receptionists can benefit from completing a a medical receptionist certification program.
 Students learn how to use various billing, scheduling, and spreadsheet computer programs.
 They learn how to communicate with patients and work successfully with other dental professionals.
 Most programs require one or two semesters of study and include courses on:

 - Microcomputer use

 - Billing and insurance

 - Medical or dental terminology

 Employment Outlook and Salary Information

-According to the BLS, receptionists and information clerks make a mean annual wage of $28,430 as of May 2015.
-Employment for receptionists from 2014-2024 is expected to grow 10%, which is faster than average for all other occupations.
+According to the BLS, receptionists and information clerks make a mean annual wage of $31,110 as of May 2020.
+Employment for receptionists from 2019-2029 is expected to grow 4%, which is as fast as the average for all other occupations.